Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

-\myParagraph{\titlecap{Preview of key results}} \done{We utilize ring topology with single- and double-integrator agent dynamics to examine fundamental performance limitations in networks with architecture-dependent delays.
-By exploiting circulant structure of the underlying matrices we demonstrate that the choice of controller architecture has profound impact on network performance in the presence of delays.
-Among other applications, circulant networks are encountered in source seeking by smart mobile sensors~\cite{moore2010source,brinon2015distributed} and in target tracking by robots~\cite{arranz2009translation,ma2013cooperative}.
+\fi \myParagraph{Preview of Key Results} {We utilize undirected graphs with single- and double-integrator agent dynamics to examine fundamental performance limitations in networked systems with architecture-dependent communication delays.
+By exploiting convexity of a minimum-variance control design problem with respect to the feedback gains}, we demonstrate that the choice of controller architecture has profound impact on network performance in the presence of delays.
+In particular, when the delays increase fast enough with the number of links, sparse topologies can outperform highly connected ones.

-For a ring topology with $ n $ nearest neighbor interactions, we establish convexity of a minimum-variance control design problem, with respect to the feedback gains, and examine how network connectivity influences the closed-loop performance.
-When the delays increase fast enough with the number of links, we show that sparse topologies outperform highly connected ones. \tcb{This is done by exploiting spatially-invariant structure to explicitly quantify impact of network-dependent latency on performance of stochastically-forced networks.} }